Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

-Column (6) shows the results associated with our method.
+Column (7) shows the results associated with our method, which account for nonclassical measurement error.
 As we develop a partial identification strategy, our result is an estimated interval.
-This interval shows a wide range of possible effects, with an increase of one standard deviation in $I^{Post} \cdot \log (1+A_i^{potato})$ leading to an increase in population between 2.9\% and 22.9\%.
-Importantly, this interval exhausts all the information contained in the first and second moments of the data-generating process, implying that the large estimate for the upper bound is not a result of our estimator being loose.
-Such a wide estimated interval, especially in comparison to the small standard errors reported in Columns (4) and (5), suggests that model uncertainty with respect to the existence of non-classical measurement error is more concerning than sample uncertainty.
+This interval shows a wide range of possible effects, with an increase of one standard deviation in $I^{Post} \cdot \log (1+A_i^{potato})$ leading to an increase in population between 4.4\% and 23.0\%.\footnote{The estimated lower bound is achieved by its third term (Equation \eqref{EqLB}).
+Consequently, allowing for unrestricted correlation between the measurement error terms (i.e., removing Assumption \ref{AsNonClassical}) would not impact the estimated lower bound according to Appendix \ref{AppFreeCov}.} Importantly, this interval exhausts all the information contained in the first and second moments of the data-generating process, despite the large estimate for the upper bound.
+Such a wide estimated interval, especially compared with the small standard errors reported in Columns (2) and (3), suggests (i) that weakening the no-measurement-error assumption increases uncertainty substantially and (ii) that model uncertainty regarding the presence of non-classical measurement error is more concerning than sample uncertainty.

-We also report in Column (6) the confidence intervals at the 10\% and 1\% levels.
-Even at the 10\%-confidence level, we see that the lower bound of the effect is a quarter of the point-estimate associated with the FAO-GAEZ version 3 (Column (4)).
-We also highlight that, when ignoring measurement error, \cite{nunn2011}'s results and our results in Columns (2)-(5) are all significantly different from zero at the 1\%-confidence level.
-However, when we account for measurement error (Column (6)), we cannot reject that the effect of potatoes introduction on population is zero at the 1\%-confidence level.
+Column (7) also reports the confidence intervals at the 10\% and 1\% levels.
+Even at the 10\%-confidence level, we do not reject the null that our identified set contains effects that are 14\% of the point-estimate associated with the FAO-GAEZ version 3 (Column (4)).
+When we consider our 99\%-confidence-level interval, we find that the data are consistent with an effect that is close to zero after accounting for non-classical measurement error and sample uncertainty.